 - Data Mining – While data mining is a useful way to gain relevant insights and information on trends and customers, there could be unethical practices whereby people can gather and use personal data without taking permission or notifying the person.

-Four Tips to Protect Data
+Five Tips to Protect Data

 - Invest in a good antivirus to defend against external and internal threats

 - The focus should be on securing applications rather than devices

 - Access to devices and applications storing critical data should be restricted and monitored

 - Implement an effective security information management system